rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 To upgrade to a Rackspace Managed Operations account, your account must meet the following conditions:

--   The account must be in active status and up to date on all billing invoices.
+-   The account is active and up to date on all billing invoices.
 -   No Cloud Servers on the account run on unsupported operating systems.
 -   No Cloud Server images on the account are built on unsupported operating systems.